It can happen to every dog owner.

 - How likely are injuries inflicted by dogs?

-- How likely is it to get sued as a dog owner?
+- How likely is it to get sued as dog owner?

 - Who pays for a dog bite injury or non-bite injury?

 - Essential differences when our dog (supposedly) injured someone

-- Best practice to react when we saw that our dog injured someone
+- Best practice to react when we witnessed that our dog injured someone

 - Best practice to react when we get a personal injury claim